We get lots of questions about canvas!

 Photos of the project, the type of boat and location, and your timeframe are important.

 We can make good progress even by phone and email if we get good information from you, so you don't need to stop at the shop first.
-If you do, please note the COVID 19 protocols below.

 That depends on several factors.
 Simple projects & repairs can require only a few days, more complex and larger projects can take weeks or longer.
 In busy seasons is not uncommon for canvas shops to be booked for months in advance.
 Material availability, location of the boat, complexity of the job, other work being done on the boat at the same time, and the weather all factor into the equation.

 We will work out a schedule with you that meets your needs, and do our best to meet that schedule.
 Remember, your canvas product is hand-made to your specifications from raw materials, and is a one-of-a-kind item.
 It will be worth waiting for!
 We work late and long to deliver your project.
-(See above for COVID 19 affect on shop) delivery

 A simple formula will get you the best results, longest life, and best value for money with your canvas item(s):